 There are no payroll taxes other than national insurance contributions and financial activities tax (see below).

 Employers are subject to pay employers' national insurance contributions on the employees’ gross salary.
 The employers’ contribution rate varies between 0% and 14.1% based on the municipality of the head office of the business.
 The contribution shall be reported and paid on a bimonthly basis.

 Financial activities tax

-From 2017, entities within the financial services sector are in general subject to a new special payroll tax.
+Entities within the financial services sector are, in general, subject to a special payroll tax.
 The tax rate is 5% and shall be calculated on the wage base.
 Companies where the employees use more than 30% of their time on financial services exempt from VAT will be comprised by the tax.

 - a Norwegian tax resident company transfers its tax residency (effective management) to another country